Instructor-inspired Machine Learning for Robust Molecular Property Prediction: Introduction

-The community has noticed this essential challenge and several strategies have been proposed to overcome the limitations of low data (see Figure~\ref{fig:scheme}).
-First and foremost, inspired by the remarkable success of self-supervised pretraining from natural language processing~\citep{devlin2018bert,radford2018improving,wei2021finetuned} and computer vision~\citep{lu2019vilbert,he2022masked} domains, researchers try to apply the pretrain-finetune paradigm~\citep{rives2019biological,wang2019smiles,elnaggar2021prottrans,wu2022pre,fang2022geometry,wang2022molecular,zhou2022uni,luo2022one} to molecule modeling, intending to boost the performance of various molecular tasks by pretraining the molecular models on the massive unlabeled data.
-Nonetheless, it has been found that their benefits can be negligible due to the big gap between pretraining and downstream tasks~\citep{sun2022does}.
-An alternative option is to use active learning~\citep{smith2018less}, which iteratively selects new data points to label based on the current model's predictions.
-But it still requires auxiliary labor for experiments to enrich the original database.
-As a remedy, some prefer incorporating domain knowledge to enhance molecular representations.
-This involves providing more high-quality hand-crafted features~\citep{himanen2020dscribe}, constructing motif-based hierarchical molecular graphs~\citep{zhang2021motif,wu2023molformer}, and leveraging knowledge graphs~\citep{lin2020kgnn}.
-Nevertheless, some domain knowledge can be biased and hard to integrate into different training techniques universally.
+Biochemists have noticed this problem and propose several strategies to overcome the low data limitation (view Fig.~\ref{fig:scheme}).
+Firstly, inspired by the remarkable success of self-supervised learning from NLP~\cite{devlin2018bert} and CV~\cite{lu2019vilbert,li2023semireward}, researchers apply the pretrain and finetune paradigm~\cite{rives2019biological,elnaggar2021prottrans,wu2022pre,luo2022one} to molecule modeling.
+They boost the performance of various molecular models by pretraining them on massive unlabeled data.
+However, this benefit can be negligible when a large gap exists between the sample distributions of pretraining and downstream tasks~\cite{sun2022does}.
+An alternative option is to use active learning~\cite{smith2018less}, which iteratively selects new data points to annotate according to the current model's predictions.
+However, auxiliary labor is still required to enrich the original database.
+Thirdly, domain knowledge is incorporated to enhance molecular representations, such as providing more high-quality hand-crafted features~\cite{himanen2020dscribe}, constructing motif-based hierarchical molecular graphs~\cite{wu2023molformer}, and leveraging knowledge graphs~\cite{lin2020kgnn}.
+However, domain knowledge can be biased and is difficult to integrate into different training techniques universally.